 - Carrier oil (Avocado oil is great on the skin!)

 - Witch hazel (Be sure to pick one like this brand, that only has witch hazel listed in the ingredients.
 We also use this in our favorite after sun spray.)

-Note: I know there are a lot of essential oil companies out there and I’ve certainly tried my fair share of brands.
+I know there are a lot of essential oil companies out there and I’ve certainly tried my fair share of brands.
 But after testing and researching and more testing, only one is worth spending money on (in my opinion).
 For a couple of years now I’ve been committed to Young Living oils, and you can read more about their oils and my decision HERE.

-DIY Homemade Bug Repellent: Rub-On
+Homemade Bug Repellent: Rub-On

 This is a crazy simple recipe.
 You only need two ingredients: a carrier oil and a mix of essential oils.
 You can use a similar recipe for your pets as well and avoid the need for chemical-laden flea and tick collars.
 Just keep in mind that not all essential oils are safe for pets.
 Check out this pet-friendly adaptation for your four-legged friends.

-Rub On Homemade Bug Repellent Supplies
+Rub-On Bug Repellent Supplies

 - Carrier oil (I like sweet almond oil or avocado oil they are light on the skin and not too greasy)

 - 10-20 drops of preferred essential oils (see above for single oil recommendations, or below for some great combos)